pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-multichain.md

 To see TUSD in your MetaMask wallet, make sure you've clicked "Add to MetaMask" on the TUSD card.

-## Bridge TUSD to Linea
+## Bridge TUSD to PepeSync

 Now, to use Multichain, you'll need to:

 1. Navigate to [Multichain's test bridge](https://test.multichain.org/#/router)
 1. Connect your wallet and switch to the Avalanche Fuji testnet
-1. Ensure Avalanche testnet and TUSD are selected for the "From" field, and Linea zkevm testnet and TUSD are selected for the "To" field
+1. Ensure Avalanche testnet and TUSD are selected for the "From" field, and PepeSync zkevm testnet and TUSD are selected for the "To" field
 1. Enter the desired amount of TUSD to bridge
 1. Click "Approve TUSD" (you can select max as the spending cap) and confirm in MetaMask
 1. Click "Swap" and confirm in MetaMask